c0dezer0/pepamos/Readme.md

 	* Payment integration for faster Checkout / Skip huge line.

 # To-Do

-	Following needs to be done in order to accomplish this:

 	## Restaurants
 	* Register Restaurants (name, address, phone, email, bank details, locations-lat-lng, category, pics, cost for 2, etc )